d1360/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This script prints the result of dividing the value stored in the environment variable `POWER` by the value stored in the environment variable `DIVIDE`, followed by a new line.

+# Project: init_files_variables_and_expansions

+## Script 10-love_exponent_breath

+This script displays the result of raising the value stored in the environment variable `BREATH` to the power of the value stored in the environment variable `LOVE`, followed by a new line